DataDog/integrations-extras/neo4j/README.md

 1. Edit the `neo4j.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your neo4j performance data.
 See the [sample neo4j.d/conf.yaml][3] for all available configuration options.

+2. Edit the `neo4j.d/neo4j.yaml` file in the `conf.d/` folder at the root of your Agent's configuraiton directory.
+See the [sample neo4j.d/neo4j.yaml][10] for all available configuration options.

-2. The neo4j_url has been replaced by host.
+3. The neo4j_url has been replaced by host.
 Please ensure any updates use host.

-3. [Restart the Agent][4].
+4. [Restart the Agent][4].

 ### Validation